Non-Markovianity in the time evolution of open quantum systems assessed by means of quantum state distance: Results Discussion

 \subsection{Single qubit}

 We begin our analysis by considering the simplest case of a single qubit coupled to a variety of non-Markovian reservoirs.
-These results serve as a point of reference in the comparative analysis of the interplay between non-Markovianity and qubit-qubit interaction, as reflected in the behaviour of the QSD measures as a function of the time, analysed in section IVB.
+These results serve as a point of reference in the comparative analysis of the interplay between non-Markovianity and qubit-qubit interaction, as reflected in the evolution of the QSD measures as a function of the time, analysed in section IVB.

 In Fig. 2 we plot the time dynamics of the single qubit excitation survival probability for various types of reservoirs.
 In particular, we examine the cases of Markovian, Lorentzian, Lorentzian squared and Ohmic reservoirs, with the parameters of each non-Markovian reservoir chosen as described above.
 The Lorentzian and Lorentzian squared spectral densities result in general to fast oscillations in the single-qubit survival of excitation dynamics, indicating the exchange of the excitation between the qubit and the environment within finite times.
-The Ohmic spectral distribution tends in general to be much broader than the Lorentzian and Lorentzian squared distributions, leading to a qubit excitation survival probability that resembles more the respective survival probability of the excitation of the Markovian-damped qubit.
+The high frequency of these oscillations is attributed to a large coupling strength $g$ compared to the Lorentzian and Lorentzian-squared widths $\gamma$.
+As $g$ is decreased the frequency of oscillations tends also to decrease.
+Note that the Markovian limit would be captured by increasing $\gamma$ but at the same time keeping the ratio $g^2/\gamma$ constant.
+The Ohmic spectral distribution tends in general to be much broader than the Lorentzian and Lorentzian squared distributions, leading to a qubit excitation survival probability that resembles more the respective survival probability of the excitation for the Markovian case.

 The QSD measures between the Markovian-damped single-qubit system and the non-Markovian ones are presented in Fig. 3.
-In all three of the considered non-Markovian reservoirs, the coupling strength $g$ between the single-qubit and the reservoir has been kept the same.
+In all three of the non-Markovian reservoirs under consideration, the coupling strength $g$ between the single-qubit and the reservoir has been kept the same.
 As expected, all QSD measures are zero for $t=0$, as well as in the long time limit, as there is practically no excitation left in the open system.